Preparing to search

 OPM is established in southern, central and western Europe as far north as Great Britain, northern Germany and The Netherlands.

 In the UK, it is established in most of Greater London and in some surrounding counties in South East England.
-See the distribution map for its current known distribution.
+See the distribution map for its known distribution (as at March 2020).
 In the map:

 OPM is a tree pest because its caterpillars feed on the leaves of several species of oak trees.
 Large populations can strip whole oak trees bare, leaving them more vulnerable to other pests and diseases, and to other stresses, such as drought.
 The picture above shows branches of a London oak tree after heavy feeding by OPM caterpillars.